freddiehaddad/tetris/README.md

 ### Gamemodes

-Initially a lot of architectural decisions were not clear; as such the question *what is the goal of this game?*
+One game modeling question that came up early on was, *"what even is the goal of this game?"*

-My findings were:
+One answer is "to play as long as possible" (maximize time/lines/pieces), another is "to play as well as possible" (score).

+Upon looking at how common gamemodes work I found:
 - There are several game stats one can keep track of, and
-- Canonical / commonly found gamemodes can be approximated as a combination of `(stat which is limited so game can complete) + (stat which player aims to optimize)`.
+- Commonly found gamemodes can be approximated as a combination of *`(stat which is limited so game can complete)` + `(stat which player aims to optimize)`*.
+-
 Examples:
 - *'Marathon':* limit Level to 20, try for highest score.
 - *'Sprint'* / *'40 lines'*: limit lines to 40, try for lowest time.
 - *'Ultra'* / *'Time Trial'*: limit time to 2-3min, try for highest score / most lines.

 The real implementation additionally stores the (speed) level to start at, and whether clearing lines increments the level.

 > [!NOTE]
 > Given one stat, how do we know whether we want to maximize or minimize another arbitrary stat?
 > I may be overlooking a simpler pattern, but it seems one can order all stats linearly, and given a stat to be fixed/limited, any other stat is maximized/minimized directly depending on whether it's further down/up the sequence: